Yard (sailing): Controlling the yard

 The yard can rotate around the mast to allow the direction of the vessel to be changed relative to the wind.
-When running directly downwind the yards are 'squared', pointing horizontal to the ship's centre line.
+When running directly downwind the yards are 'squared' (pointing perpendicular to the ship's centre line and to the mast).
 As the ship is steered closer to the wind the yards are braced round using the braces.
 When further rotation is obstructed by other bits of rigging (typically the shrouds), the yard is said to be braced "hard round" or "sharp up", as in "sharp up to port".
 This angle (normally about 60 degrees) limits how close to the wind a square rigged ship can sail.

 The yards represent a considerable weight high above the vessel's centre of gravity; to increase stability, especially in heavy weather, some means is normally provided to lower some of the yards when they are not being used to set sails.
 In nineteenth-century warships (where a large crew was available) this was generally by physically "sending down" the upper yards from the masts and storing them on deck—along with, in many cases, the upper sections of the mast itself.
 Merchant ships in the age of sail would also do this before sailing in the Southern Ocean.
 On modern tall ships the yards are not designed to be sent down on deck, but 'lifting yards' that can be raised and lowered along a short section of mast using a halyard are often used.